wickhama09/StudentDB/README.md

 Author
 ---

-This Visual Basic project was created by Anthony Wickham.
+This Visual C# project was created by Anthony Wickham.
 The project is still in development as of April 20, 2017.